Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

 Cons:

-• Limited scalability compared to full public cloud setups.
+• Limited elasticity compared to fully public cloud environments.

 1.2.
 Multi-Cloud